 But it’s okay to raise your concerns; it’s not a mistake.
 Every investor has the right to understand what happened, be treated with respect, and get a fair chance to fix things.
 You don’t have to deal with this alone.

-Reach out to us, and we help investors from the very beginning until the issue is fully resolved.
+Reach out to us, and we help investors from the very beginning until the issue is fully resolved, including matters related to a profit sharing fraud.

 Our support includes looking at documents, organizing financial records, and helping you explain your concern clearly and in an organized way.